gao0122/DL_spring2024_Final_Project/README.md

 ### Data

 This is a `Kaggle` python notebook, all settings are based on `Kaggle` environment.
+If you want to run it in a different environment, just fix the input and output file path.

-Add the following input dataset before you run.
+Add the following input dataset before you run it on `Kaggle`.
 Name the train list dataset as 'train-list':

 ![image-20240513221044619](img/dataset.png)